docupike/docs/docs/en/user/basics/object-details.md

 ## Favorites

 Mark attributes as favorites by clicking the **★ Add to favorites** star next to the attribute.
-The **★ Favorites** entry at the top of the category sidebar then shows just your favored attributes for this object.
+The **★ Favorites** entry at the top of the category sidebar then shows only your favored attributes for this object.

 For favoring whole classes and the **Favorites** collection in the Finder sidebar, see [Favorites](favorites.md).

 ## Lifecycle state

 Every object has a **Lifecycle stage** (a required attribute on the **General** category), for example *In operation*.
-The current state is also shown as a coloured pill (for example green **Active**) in the page header.
+The current state is also shown as a colored pill (for example green **Active**) in the page header.
 Change the lifecycle by opening the **General** category and editing the **Lifecycle stage** field.

 ## Search inside the object